-Pursuant to his employment agreement, if we terminate the employment of Dr. Daniels' without Cause or he resigns for Good Reason (as such terms are defined in his employment agreement), then Dr. Daniels will be eliqible to receive:
+Pursuant to his employment agreement, if we terminate the employment of Dr. Daniels without Cause or he resigns for Good Reason (as such terms are defined in his employment agreement), then Dr. Daniels will be eligible to receive:

-- continued payment of base salary for 3 months, which period will be extended to 6 months if the termination date is on or after the 18-month anniversary of the Effective Date or if termination occurs following a Change of Control (as such term is defined in his employment agreement); - a lump-sum cash payment, payable no later than the last installment of his severance, equal to 0.25 multiplied by the maximum performance bonus that he would have been eligible to receive in the year of termination, which multiple will be increased to 0.5 if the termination date is on or after the 18-month anniversary of the relevant effective date or if termination occurs following a Change of Control: and - continued coverage under a private health and dental insurance plan for up to 3 months following termination, which period will be extended to 6 months if the termination date is on or after the 18-month anniversary of the relevant effective date or if termination occurs following a Change of Control.
+- · continued payment of base salary for six months; - a lump-sum cash payment, payable no later than the last installment of his severance, equal to 0.5 multiplied by the maximum performance bonus that he would have been eligible to receive in the year of termination; and - continued coverage under a private health and dental insurance plan for up to six months following termination.

-Additionally, if we terminate Dr. Daniels' employment without Cause or he resigns for Good Reason, then that portion of his then unvested stock options and restricted stock awards that would have otherwise become vested over the 3 month period following termination will become fully vested and immediately exercisable on the date of such termination, which period will be extended to 6 months if the termination date is on or after the 18-month anniversary of the relevant effective date.
+Additionally, if we terminate Dr. Daniels' employment without Cause or he resigns for Good Reason, then that portion of his then unvested stock options and restricted stock awards that would have otherwise become vested over the six month period following termination will become fully vested and immediately exercisable on the date of such termination.
 In the event that a Change of Control occurs, all of Dr. Daniels' unvested stock options and restricted stock awards will become fully vested and immediately exercisable.